1948 Summer Olympics

 One of the star performers at the 1948 Games was Dutch sprinter Fanny Blankers-Koen.
 Dubbed the "Flying Housewife", the thirty-year-old mother of two won four gold medals in athletics.
 In the decathlon, Bob Mathias of the United States became the youngest male ever to win an Olympic track and field gold medal at the age of seventeen.
 The most individual medals were won by Veikko Huhtanen of Finland, who took three golds, a silver and a bronze in men's gymnastics.
-The United States won the most gold and overall medals, having 300 athletes compared to the United Kingdom's 404.
-France fielded the second largest team, with 316 athletes and finished third in the medal standings.
-The host nation ended up twelfth.
+The United States topped the medal table.

 Election as host city

 In June 1939, the International Olympic Committee (IOC) awarded the 1944 Olympic Summer Games to London, ahead of Rome, Detroit, Budapest, Lausanne, Helsinki, Montreal and Athens.
 World War II stopped the plans and the Games were cancelled so London again stood as a candidate for 1948.
 Great Britain almost handed the 1948 games to the United States due to post-war financial and rationing problems, but King George VI said that this could be the chance to restore Britain from World War II.
 The official report of the London Olympics shows that there was no case of London being pressed to run the Games against its will.
 It says: